christoshrousis/christos-hrousis-2020/content/blog/03-using-firefox-dev-tools-to-understand-how-a-simple-wave-svg-css-animation-works/index.md

 ![Firefox animation tools in the context of the waves animation in this blog.](./firefox-animation-tools.png)

 Highlight a use node, which the css animations are set on, and we can clearly see how the static waves are being transformed on the x axis ever so slowly.
 Firefox's animation tools don't stop there.
 We can pause individual animations using the pause button at the top of the window to isolate the animations, and then we can either slow down the animation or manually control the timeline with the slider interface.
 If you edit the key-frames translation numbers, you'll notice that it breaks the infinite nature of the waves.
-Goodkatz has done a great job of lining up the animation loop to make the waves go on infinitely - and for the moment I'm not 100% sure how this was calculated.
+Goodkatz has done a great job of lining up the animation loop to make the waves go on infinitely - for the moment I'm not 100% sure how this was calculated.

 ![Firefox animation tools with highlights of most useful controls.](./firefox-animation-controls-explanation.png)